Beezity/local-ai-aquinian/README.md

-# Local AI
+# BeeAI

+Why BeeAI?
+'Cuz I'm Beezity

 A local retrieval-augmented AI assistant powered by Ollama and custom document indexing.
+Mainly intended for writing with specific parameters.

 Fully offline once set up properly with model and knowledge.